MicroEJ/docs/DeviceDeveloperGuide/ui/inputs/installation.rst

 Inputs is a sub-part of the MicroUI library.
-When the MicroUI module is installed, the Inputs module must be installed in order to be able to connect physical input devices with PLATFORM.
+When the MicroUI module is installed, the Inputs module must be installed in order to be able to connect physical input devices with MicroEJ Platform.
 If not installed, the *stub* module will be used.
-In the platform configuration file, check ``GROUP.UI`` > ``MODULE.INPUT.PNAME`` to install Inputs.
+In the platform configuration file, check ``UI`` > ``Inputs`` to install Inputs.